Arc676/EEPROM-Utility/README.md

 # EEPROM Utility

 Toolkit for reading from and writing to EEPROM chips using an Arduino.
-Designed for Arduino Nano and AT27C256 EEPROM.
+Designed for Arduino Nano and the AT27C256R EPROM and AT28C64B EEPROM microchips.

 ## Components